Spouse Exemption for Inheritance Tax: A Guide for UK Families

 Main Residence Nil Rate BandRelief on the value of your main residenceReduces Inheritance Tax liability

-By understanding and implementing these strategies, couples can ensure that they are well-prepared to minimize their Inheritance Tax liability.
+By understanding and implementing these strategies, couples can ensure that they are well-prepared to reduce their Inheritance Tax liability.
 It’s essential to review your estate plan regularly and make adjustments as needed to reflect any changes in your circumstances or the law.

 The Effect of Divorce on Spouse Exemption